JPG vs AVIF: Which Image Format Should You Use in 2026?

 2. Transparency

-JPG does not support transparency.
-If you save a transparent PNG as a JPG, the transparent pixels get filled with a solid color (usually white) and you lose the ability to layer the image cleanly over any background.
+JPG has no transparency.
+Save a transparent PNG as JPG and the see-through areas fill with a solid color, usually white, so you lose the ability to layer the image over any background.

-An alpha channel is an additional channel in a digital image that stores opacity information for each pixel.
-It determines how transparent or opaque a pixel should be when the image is displayed or composited over another image or background.
+An alpha channel is an extra channel in an image that stores opacity for each pixel, deciding how transparent or opaque that pixel is when the image is composited over a background.

 3. Image Quality

-• Websites and Blogs: Smaller files mean faster pages, better Core Web Vitals, and an SEO bump, especially on image-heavy blog posts, editorial sites, and landing pages.
+• Websites and blogs: lighter pages, better Core Web Vitals, and an SEO edge, especially on image-heavy posts and landing pages.

-• Digital Art and Graphic Design: Designers can publish detailed artwork, UI concepts, and animated illustrations at a fraction of the file size of PNG or GIF.
+• Digital art and design: detailed artwork and animated illustrations at a fraction of PNG or GIF weight.

-One standout feature of JPEG XL is reversible JPEG transcoding.
-An existing JPEG can be converted to JPEG XL (shrinking it around 20 percent) and then perfectly reconstructed back to the original JPEG bit-for-bit.
-That’s a powerful migration path that AVIF doesn’t offer.
+Its standout trick is reversible JPEG transcoding: an existing JPEG can be converted to JXL, shrinking it about 20 percent, then reconstructed back to the original bit-for-bit, a migration path AVIF does not offer.

-Converting JPG images to AVIF is straightforward.
-You have three main options: an online converter, a desktop tool, or a WordPress plugin that does it automatically.
+Converting is quick, and you have three routes: a browser-based converter, a desktop tool, or a WordPress plugin that does it automatically on upload.

-The fastest option for one-off conversions is a browser-based tool like Convertio, Squoosh (made by Google), or CloudConvert.
-None of them require an account for basic use.
+For one-off conversions, a browser tool like Convertio, Squoosh (made by Google), or CloudConvert is fastest, and none need an account for basic use.
+With Convertio:

 Step 1.
 Choose the JPG file you want to convert.